Land reforms by country: Scotland

+Yugoslavia

+The first was the land reform in interwar Yugoslavia largely carried out in 1919–1931 and another following the World War II and the start of the communist rule in the country.

 Africa

 Ethiopia

 Historically, Ethiopia was divided into the northern highlands, which constituted the core of the old Christian kingdom, and the southern highlands, most of which were brought under imperial rule by conquest.
 In the northern regions, the major form of ownership was a type of communal system known as rist.
 According to this system, all descendants of an individual founder were entitled to a share, and individuals had the right to use a plot of family land.
 Rist was hereditary, inalienable, and inviolable.
 No user of any piece of land could sell his or her share outside the family or mortgage or bequeath his or her share as a gift, as the land belonged not to the individual but to the descent group.
 Most peasants in the northern highlands held at least some rist land.
 Absentee landlordism was rare, and landless tenants were estimated at only about 20% of holdings.
 On the contrary, in the southern provinces, few farmers owned the land on which they worked.
 After the conquest, officials divided southern land equally among the state, the church, and the indigenous population.
 Tenancy in the southern provinces ranged between 65% and 80% of the holdings, and tenant payments to landowners averaged as high as 50% of the produce.
-In the Eastern Lowland periphery and the Great Rift Valley, most land were used for grazing.
+In the Eastern Lowland periphery and the Great Rift Valley, most land was used for grazing.
 The pastoral social structure is based on a kinship system with strong interclan connections; grazing and water rights are regulated by custom.